HCS Score

 These factors increase complexity and contribute to the overall compliance assessment.
 Though Riba remains the lead issue here, the opacity around exactly how reserves are managed adds a secondary layer of concern that Muslim investors should be aware of.

 USD1 was not created for gambling or speculative purposes.
-Its core functions — payments, remittances, settlements, liquidity management, and value transfers — are legitimate in isolation.
+Its core functions including payments, remittances, settlements, liquidity management, and value transfers are legitimate in isolation.

-Under the CoinStudy HCS framework, a single red-line failure results in automatic Haram classification.
+Three red lines failed.
+Under the CoinStudy HCS framework, any single red-line failure results in an automatic Haram classification.
 Three failures makes this result definitive and beyond dispute.

 Overall Result: Haram — Red Line Violations

-Muslim investors who have read our previous stablecoin analyses will notice that USD1 fails for exactly the same reasons as USDT and USDC — three red line violations driven by interest-linked reserve structures.
+Muslim investors who have read our previous stablecoin analyses will notice that USD1 fails for exactly the same reasons as USDT and USDC, which are three red-line violations driven by interest-linked reserve structures.

 The difference is branding and issuer.
 USDT is issued by Tether.
 USDC is issued by Circle.
 USD1 is issued by World Liberty Financial.
-But all three rely on the same fundamental reserve model — conventional financial instruments that generate interest income to sustain the peg.
+But all three rely on the same fundamental reserve model, which is conventional financial instruments that generate interest income to sustain the peg.

 From a Sharia compliance perspective, the issuer's name and political associations are irrelevant.
 The financial structure is what matters.
 And the financial structure is the same.